ArameshAli/ali/pages/about.md

 This file is an example of a page in Jekyll, that automatically shows up in the header navigation, you can delete or modify this file freely.

+I am a dedicated **System Engineer** with extensive experience in developing and optimizing complex systems across industries such as automotive, energy, and industrial automation.
+My professional journey includes impactful roles at **Siemens**, **Hitachi**, and **Toyota**, where I contributed to projects involving system integration, model-based design, and process improvement.